leonardr/botfriend/README.md

 Once you've loaded a backlog, the `./post` script will start posting items off the backlog, gradually, one at a time.
-With a backlog bot, there's almost no risk of something going wrong while the bot is in operation, because you've do all the work ahead of time.
+With a backlog bot, there's almost no risk of something going wrong while the bot is in operation, because you've done all the work ahead of time.
+The bot is going to post the things from that text file, one at a time.

 [Death Bot
 3000](https://github.com/leonardr/botfriend/tree/master/sample-bots/roller-derby)